 Mies van der Rohe McCormick House Restoration Fund Donation

-Now EAM stands ready to take the next big step, which will remove the 1997 architectural alterations from the historic facade so that the House can be fully seen and appreciated anew.
+The Elmhurst Art Museum now stands ready to take the next big step, which will remove the 1997 architectural alterations from the historic facade so the McCormick House can be fully appreciated and celebrated again.